MattX23/ReadingList/readme.md

 <b>Dependencies:</b>

 This project uses Guzzle to scrape link images, titles, and descriptions.<br><br>
-This project uses VueDraggable for drap and drop functionality between lists.
+This project uses VueDraggable for drag and drop functionality between lists.